David Lat: Original Jurisdiction

-In December 2020, Lat launched Original Jurisdiction, a newsletter/website about law and the legal profession on the Substack platform, with an interview of prominent litigator David Boies as his first story.
+In December 2020, Lat launched Original Jurisdiction, an online newsletter about law and the legal profession, with an interview of prominent litigator David Boies as his first story.
 In May 2021, Lat left Lateral Link and legal recruiting and returned to full-time writing, with Original Jurisdiction as his primary outlet.
 Paid subscriptions to Original Jurisdiction now represent his primary source of income.

 Author and writing

 Lat's writing has also appeared in various newspapers and magazines, including The New York Times, The Wall Street Journal, The Washington Post, The Los Angeles Times, Slate, New York Magazine, The New York Observer, and Washingtonian.

-In 2014, Lat published his first novel, Supreme Ambitions, to favorable reviews.
+In 2014, Lat's debut novel, Supreme Ambitions, was favorably reviewed on release.
+It was the first work of fiction published by Ankerwycke, then a newly launched trade imprint of the American Bar Association.
 The novel details the rise of Audrey Coyne, a recent Yale Law School graduate who dreams of clerking for the U.S. Supreme Court, mirroring Lat's own former ambitions.
 After graduating from YLS, Audrey moves to the West Coast to clerk for a highly regarded appeals-court judge.
 According to a reviewer in The New York Times, "for an elite niche — consisting largely of federal judges and their clerks — Supreme Ambitions has become the most buzzed-about novel of the year."

 Personal life

 Lat is gay.
 He is married to fellow lawyer Zachary Baron Shemtob.
 They were married by Judge J. Paul Oetken.
-Their son was born in October 2017 through a gestational surrogate.
-Lat has run the New York City Marathon twice, most recently in 2007, with a finishing time of 4:43:27.
-He walks about 25 miles a week and engages in interval training regularly.
+They have two sons born via gestational surrogacy.

 On March 17, 2020, Lat announced he was infected with COVID-19.
 He was listed in critical condition, intubated in a hospital in New York City as of March 20, but his condition improved substantially by March 28.
 He was discharged from NYU Langone on April 1.
 On April 6, 2020, he was interviewed on the Today show and The Rachel Maddow Show about his experience.

 Lat lives in Summit, New Jersey.